Two Crossings of the Katy Railway

 obscured the actual ownership by secretly placing the I&GN stock certificates

-for safekeeping with his friend in Fort Worth, General Grenville M. Dodge (known
+for safekeeping with his friend in Fort Worth, General Grenville M. Dodge (Chief

 most famously as the Chief Engineer for the eastern part of the Transcontinental

-name to help present the facade that it was independently owned.
+was not owned by another railroad.
 For Gould, the less said about this topic, the

 better.